VikramRangarajan/ENGL390EPortfolio/docs/source/reflectiveessay.rst

 I believe that all of my experiences and artifacts have shaped my career.
 The recently is my research experience with Dr. Shahoveisi.
-It has been my first research experience and I have enjoyed it and learned a lot from it.
+It has been my first research experience and I have enjoyed it and learned a lot from it and will hopefully result in a publication.
 It has also set my sights on going to graduate school.
 In addition, my SimpleTensor project taught me a lot about the inner workings of deep learning frameworks and algorithms.
 Along with my classwork, my interests have been paved into what they are currently.